 Choose a coloured menstrual cup

 If stains really bother you, choosing a coloured menstrual cup is a fantastic option!
 They say ignorance is bliss, right?
-Colour will help disguise stains so you can be none the wiser.
-The black RubyCup is our top recommendation if you’re scared of stains!
-Of course, always make sure that you’re cleaning your cup properly regardless of colour and staining.
+Darker colours will help disguise stains if this bothers you!
+Of course, always make sure that you are cleaning your cup properly regardless of colour and staining.